GHopperMSK/schedule-manager/README.md

 * historical data

 ### For Customers
-Business can open an account and use powerful Schedule Wizard to create as much different calendars as they want for any time period.
+Business can open an account and use powerful Calendar Wizard to create as much different calendars as they want for any time period.
 Once a calendar is created you don't have to duplicate it anywere due to wide integration possibilities.

-* Schedule Wizard
+* Calendar Wizard
 * visibility (private, public) (?)
 * integration (web sites, social netrowks, internet messagers, mobile apps, rss)
 * veriety integration ways (iframe, js library, json, jpeg, svg, etc)